ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Don’t overcomplicate your code.

 * Clean code is good, functional code is better.

+* Remember to comment your code so it is easier to understand your logic when you check it in a rush at an event!

 * Changing the code during competitions is do-able, but risky, so try to avoid it.
 Keeping your code with you is also important, just in case you need to compile for a RIO spare.